🎓 Program Overview

 - Containerised deployment: pushing Rust Docker images to ECR and running on ECS Fargate with auto-scaling

-- AWS S3: file storage from Rust using the aws-sdk-s3 crate β presigned URLs, multipart uploads, and lifecycle policies
+- AWS S3: file storage from Rust using the aws-sdk-s3 crate — presigned URLs, multipart uploads

 - AWS Secrets Manager: fetching database credentials and API keys at runtime in Rust

-- CloudWatch: structured log ingestion from Rust services, custom metrics, dashboards, and alarms
+- CloudWatch: structured log ingestion from Rust services, custom metrics, and alarms

 - Cloud Run with Rust: why Rust's minimal runtime and fast cold starts make it ideal for Cloud Run's scale-to-zero model